Updates on COVID-19 for Galveston Island

 Updated by Galveston Island Convention & Visitors Bureau

-- Galveston Island Beach Patrol and the Galveston Police Department will actively enforce social-distancing mandates at the beach.
+Galveston Island Beach Patrol and the Galveston Police Department will actively enforce social-distancing mandates at the beaches.

 Monitoring the Situation

 Cases in the county continue to rise.
 For the latest COVID-19 updates, visit the Galveston County Health District (GCHD) website.

 Cruise Passengers: Port of Galveston:

 For updates from the Port of Galveston and the cruise industry, visit: https://www.portofgalveston.com/243/Travel-Update

 Center for Disease Control (CDC) Guidelines

 We recommend everyone follow these CDC guidelines to proactively promote their health and prevent illness: such as cleaning hands often and avoid touching your face with unwashed hands.